BlockstreamResearch/bip-frost-dkg/README.md

     t: int
 ```

-A `SessionParams` tuple holds the common parameters of session.
+A `SessionParams` tuple holds the common parameters of a DKG session.

 *Attributes*: